theHostileNegotiator/KWBandage/KnownIssues.md

 #### MOD ONLY
 * Switching Model LOD setting and then navigating to Skirmish, MP or Global Conquest to another menu crashes the game (Something to do with Skirmish AI)

-#### R17 Assimilator
-* Reaper 17 uses Scrin Assimilator instead of it's own.
-However in order to implement their own Assimilator, will need to find and edit every structure in the game.

 #### NOD Turrets
 * Shredder turrets and Laser Cannons have no visual update when upgraded.
 Need to reuse models and create unique visuals for the Hubs, like Tibcore upgrade